 In addition to information about buyers, Real Capital Analytics also reports the brokers and lenders for property transactions, whenever this information is available.
 Compared to the data on buyers, the coverage for service providers is less consistent, especially for lenders (sellers' brokers are an important source of information for Real Capital Analytics).
 I searched for all transactions from 2010 to 2015 that use an affiliate of C-III as the lender or the broker.
 The data coverage tends to be more comprehensive for later years.
+I also support my analysis with industry reports.
+Known affiliated brokers of C-III include NAI and C-III Realty.
+The affiliated lender is C-III Commercial Mortgage.

-4 Effect of ownership changes for treated servicers
+4 Effect of ownership changes